mlfoundations/open_clip/README.md

 The goal of this repository is to enable training models with contrastive image-text supervision, and to investigate their properties such as robustness to distribution shift.
 Our starting point is an implementation of CLIP that matches the accuracy of the original CLIP models when trained on the same dataset.
 Specifically, a ResNet-50 model trained with our codebase on OpenAI's [15 million image subset of YFCC](https://github.com/openai/CLIP/blob/main/data/yfcc100m.md) achieves **32.7%** top-1 accuracy on ImageNet.
 OpenAI's CLIP model reaches **31.3%** when trained on the same subset of YFCC.
 For ease of experimentation, we also provide code for training on the 3 million images in the [Conceptual Captions](https://ai.google.com/research/ConceptualCaptions/download) dataset, where a ResNet-50x4 trained with our codebase reaches 22.2% top-1 ImageNet accuracy.

-We further this with a replication study on a dataset of comparable size to OpenAI's, [LAION-400M](https://arxiv.org/abs/2111.02114), and with the larger [LAION-2B](https://laion.ai/blog/laion-5b/) superset.
+We further this with a replication study on a dataset of comparable size to OpenAI's, [LAION-400M](https://arxiv.org/abs/2111.02114), and with larger datasets such as [LAION-2B](https://laion.ai/blog/laion-5b/) and [DataComp-1B](https://arxiv.org/abs/2304.14108) datasets.
 In addition, we study scaling behavior in a paper on [reproducible scaling laws for contrastive language-image learning](https://arxiv.org/abs/2212.07143).

 We have trained the following ViT CLIP models:
   * ViT-B/32 on LAION-400M with a accuracy of **62.9%**, comparable to OpenAI's **63.2%**, zero-shot top-1 on ImageNet-1k